heiseish/CN5111/README.md

 To solve any other MILP problem, just follow the above format and make sure the same format is correctly used.
 ![pic5](./assets/mathForm.jpg) ![pic6](./assets/result.jpg)

+__RESULTS:__: As can be seen from the image, the best way to produce 8 tables and 3 dressers to maximize the profit.

+Using the similar format, the solver engine can solver MILP or LP problems.

 > __Notes__: the mobile is using a paid Google Vision Api that charges per request sent.
 Please restraint from sending too many image requests for processing.
 - Make sure the letter `O` (`o` capitalized) and the number `0` are correctly placed in the math form.
 The application uses text recognition to reformat and convert it to solvable JSON format so any mistake between the letter and number `0` could give a null result.